 Norton Shores is a medium-sized city located in the state of Michigan.
-With a population of 24,208 people and five constituent neighborhoods, Norton Shores is the 55th largest community in Michigan.
+With a population of 24,664 people and five constituent neighborhoods, Norton Shores is the 55th largest community in Michigan.

-The per capita income in Norton Shores in 2010 was $28,231, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $112,924 for a family of four.
+The per capita income in Norton Shores in 2018 was $33,147, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $132,588 for a family of four.
 However, Norton Shores contains both very wealthy and poor people as well.

 The people who call Norton Shores home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norton Shores residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norton Shores include Dutch, Irish, English, and Polish.
+Important ancestries of people in Norton Shores include German, Dutch, Irish, English, and Polish.

 The most common language spoken in Norton Shores is English.
 Other important languages spoken here include Polish and Italian.